remdui/MultivariateNormativeModeling/README.md

 Robustness to Site-Variance using Gen R Data`
 - Under supervision of: `C. Lofi (TU Delft), R. Muetzel (Erasmus MC), and H. Schnack (Erasmus MC)`

-### Literature

-Literature and research documents can be found in the `docs/literature` directory.

-- The thesis document can be found at [`docs/literature/thesis.pdf`](docs/literature/thesis.pdf)
-- The thesis proposal can be found at [`docs/literature/thesis_proposal.pdf`](docs/literature/thesis_proposal.pdf)
-- Papers that are relevant to this project can be found at [`docs/literature/papers.md`](docs/literature/papers.md)
-- Other documents can be found at [`docs/other`](docs/other)

-Relevant documentation for the code can be found in the `docs/code` directory.

 ### Code Repository